sindelio/binance-bot/README.md

 - More consideration with the proft and stop-loss price calculations (multipliers and higher limit increase ratio)
 - Try to use only one binance node library
+- Trade within the limits of the exchange info

 # Dependencies